iqbalyarkhan/old-website/content/2019-08-11--Bubble-Sort.md

 ### Alternative Approach
 This is all well and good but you can see we can make an improvement to our code: we, unnecessarily go all the way to the last element of the array on each iteration.
 This is not required since at the end of each iteration, the right most element in the array is guaranteed to be in the correct position.
 We can leverage this information my adding a small check to the code above.
 However, I've added another approach below that accomplishes the same task:
+Remember, the rules of the game are simple:
+- Compare two items
+- If one on the left is larger, swap them, else, do nothing
+- Move one position over and repeat until you reach the end

 ```cpp{numberLines}
 int main(){